F-1 Optional Practical Training (OPT)

 - Regular Course Requirement: The work experience is part of the regular requirement for a course in which a student will be receiving credit.
 The internship or off-campus component of the course requirement must be stated in the UT catalog.
 Independent study courses DO NOT normally qualify.

 - Engineering Professional Practice Co-op Assignment: The work experience is part of a placement made through the Engineering Professional Practice Office into one of their established internship programs.
+Undergraduate students are eligible for CPT through this program.
+Graduate Students are NOT Eligible for CPT based on COOP participation in the internship program OR based on registration in COOP 010.
+Note: there is no curricular tie between registration in COOP 010 and a Master’s or PhD program in Engineering.

 - Thesis/Dissertation Requirement: The work experience is required for completion of the thesis/dissertation, not just related to it.
 The student’s committee will not allow them to pass without the work experience.
 Note: If the experience qualifies through another CPT category (class or degree requirement), the student must apply for CPT based on the other category.